Surg-io/SSD1322-Image-Converter/README.md

 # SSD1322-Image-Converter
-Generates a 256x64 buffer array of half-byte hex values that represent pixel values for outputting an image onto the 2.8 NHD 25664 OLED screen that uses the SSD1322 controller
+Generates a 8192 size buffer array of byte hex values that represent pixel values for outputting an image onto the 2.8 NHD 25664 OLED screen that uses the SSD1322 controller

 # Workflow